 Bev, who earned a Law Degree from the University of British Columbia, also holds three Honorary Doctorate of Law Degrees, one from the University of the Fraser Valley, one from Simon Fraser University and her most recent, awarded in June of 2017, from the University of Regina.
 In November 2015, Bev was recognized as a Female Trailblazer at the Catalyst Awards event held in Toronto.
 She served as a Vice-President for the Board of Directors of the Okanagan College Foundation, and in September of 2013 she was appointed to British Columbia's Blue Ribbon Panel on Crime Reduction.
 Bev continues to serve on numerous Boards and Committees, along with taking an active role in mentorship projects for young leaders.

-Contact us with any questions or to book Bev Busson for your next event!
+Please contact us for more information or to book Bev Busson for your next event.

 - Three Dimensional Leadership